codefellows/seattle-code-301n24/curriculum/class-12/facilitator/LECTURE-EXAMPLE.md

   - How does the browser transfer data from the user to the server?
   - WRRC now includes a dynamic response
 - **How** (30 min)
   - Interactive Drawing of WRRCs:
     - Our WRRC is starting to look like a WEB!
     - Front-end requests information from the back-end/ back-end requests information from the API / back-end gets a response from the API / back-end adds the data to Mongo / back-end sends response to front-end.
-    - Have students help you place the libraries on your drawing: `cors`, `axios`, `superagent`, `mongoose`, `express`
+    - Have students help you place the libraries on your drawing: `cors`, `axios`,`mongoose`, `express`
 - **Experimentation and Discovery Ideas**

 ### NoSQL Databases and Mongo